What is Rose?

 The packet-shaping path is one important capability that runs on that foundation, but it is not the whole point of Rose.

-The broader point is to provide a small, focused Linux environment that supports the 404 stack without carrying unnecessary system surface.
+The broader point is to provide a focused Linux environment that supports the 404 stack.

 Bottom line